E-permitting Will Help Solve the Canadian Housing CrisisFebruary 18, 2021

 A main driving force behind the Canadian housing crisis: slow and unpredictable development processes

-Slow and unpredictable development processes are a key factor to why Canadians are facing a housing crisis, and e-permitting offers a solution.
+Slow and unpredictable development processes are a key factor in why Canadians are facing a housing crisis, and e-permitting offers a solution.

 The President of the Residential Construction Council ofOntario (RESCON), Richard Lyall, shared his perspective on how development processes can be improved.